HumanoidRobotics/HW1/part1.md

 # HW1
 ## COMS 6731 Spring 2017

-This homework will help students get familiar with ROS and GraspIt!
-It consists of three parts.
+This homework consists of three parts.

 [Part 1](./part_1.md) shows how to run a simulated robot in the ROS framework.
 You are required to run the fetch_gazebo demo that shows the real robot in a simulated environment.